Get insider access

 6.6 HDR Movies

 The Samsung CU7000 is alright for watching movies in a dark room.
 It has an adequate contrast ratio and great black uniformity that allows for deep blacks in dark scenes, but since it lacks a local dimming feature, blacks are washed out anytime there are brighter highlights on screen.
-The TV has poor HDR peak brightness and doesn't support a wide color gamut, so highlights don't stand out, and colors aren't as vibrant and lifelike as they should be with HDR content.
-The TV also has poor low-quality content smoothing, so lower-quality movies from streaming services still have artifacts present.
+The TV has poor HDR peak brightness and doesn't support a wide color gamut, so highlights don't stand out, and colors aren't as vibrant and lifelike as they should be.
+The TV also has poor low-quality content smoothing, so lower-bitrate movies from streaming services have noticeable macro-blocking.

 Pros